SweetySeelam2/LLM_Recommendation_Amazon/README.md

 ---

+**“Note:** “For cloud deployment and speed, this live demo runs on a 10,000-review sample.
+All model training and metrics are based on 1 million reviews.
+For full-scale results and business insights, see our [GitHub/Juypter Notebook]".

+---

 ## 🧠 Overview

 In a marketplace flooded with generic five-star reviews, shoppers struggle to find truly standout products.
 This project presents a full **Retrieve → Rank → Explain** pipeline that delivers personalized, interpretable recommendations using: